Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 Module.publicMethod() // 11
 ```

-- Compared to classes there is downside, that there is only one shared state and you cannot create multiple instances.
+- Compared to classes there is a downside,  there is only one shared state, and you cannot create multiple instances.

-- While instancing can be done with the module pattern, it is not recommended since new functions are created for each instance.
-Instead of having one method that is reused on each instance with the prototype chaing.
-This will lead to bigger memory requiremeents compared to classes.
+- While instances can be done with the module pattern, they are not recommended since new functions are created for each instance, instead of having one method that is reused on each instance with the prototype chain.
+This will lead to bigger memory requirements compared to classes.

 ```js
 const Module = initialState => (() => {